Wally: Batched Private Nearest Neighbor Search at Scale: Introduction

-Private search systems prioritize user privacy.
-There is a long list of works that have explored protecting query privacy, by periodically injecting fake queries that resemble real queries~\cite{xu2021utilitarian,petit2015peas, nissenbaum2009trackmenot, murugesan2009providing, yang2017anserini} or obfuscating users’ original queries using decoy terms~\cite{DBLP:journals/pvldb/PangDX10, ye2009noise, rebollo2010optimized, arampatzis2015versatile}.
-These approaches are quite efficient.
-However, they lack a standard privacy guarantee and often rely on assumptions that limit adversarial capabilities.
-Many systems assume adversaries have restricted knowledge—whether unaware of the obfuscation algorithm, lacking background data, or using a predefined inference strategy.
-As a result, when these assumptions are removed or a more capable adversary is considered, fake queries become identifiable, ultimately breaking query privacy~\cite{al2012trackmenot,balsa2012ob, gervais2014quantifying, peddinti2010privacy}.
+Nearest neighbor search is a key building block in many applications.
+Search engines use it to find relevant documents~\cite{carrara2022approximate,zhang2019grip}.
+Recommendation systems use it to suggest products~\cite{ahuja2019movie}.
+Retrieval-Augmented Generation (RAG) systems use it to retrieve relevant context that augments language models' responses to user prompts~\cite{sawarkar2024blended, csakar2025maximizing}.
+In this scenario, a server maintains a database of semantically significant vectors, while a client sends a query vector.
+The server then identifies the vectors in its database that are most similar to the client's query.
+However, this setup raises privacy concerns, as the server learns the client's query, potentially exposing sensitive personal information.
+For example, if the client query is an embedding extracted from a personal photo, the server can potentially invert this embedding and infer sensitive information about the client~\cite{DBLP:conf/emnlp/MorrisKSR23}.

-Recent privacy search systems do provide the strongest privacy guarantee - the server does not learn any information about the client query irrespective of knowledge and capability, but these schemes incur very high server computation and communication which makes them impractical.
-For example, Tiptoe~\cite{DBLP:conf/sosp/HenzingerDCZ23}, a state-of-the-art private search system, requires a communication of around 17 MB and provides queries per second (QPS) of only 909, with 10,000 cores, for a database with 3.2 million entries.
-The high computational cost is because, for each client query, the server must scan the entire database; otherwise, it will learn which database entries the client is not interested in.
-Similarly, the client must send cryptographic material for each database entry, which results in a high communication cost\footnote{In reality, these systems trade off response size with request size by using a standard database clustering trick.
-We detail this trade-off in a later section.}.
+The potential privacy issues surrounding nearest-neighbor search have motivated numerous private nearest-neighbor (PNN) protocols.
+Legacy PNN protocols provide privacy by periodically injecting fake queries that resemble real queries~\cite{xu2021utilitarian,petit2015peas, nissenbaum2009trackmenot, murugesan2009providing, yang2017anserini} or by obfuscating clients' original queries using fake terms~\cite{DBLP:journals/pvldb/PangDX10, ye2009noise, rebollo2010optimized, arampatzis2015versatile}.
+Although these approaches are efficient, they lack standard privacy guarantees and often rely on assumptions about limited adversarial capabilities.
+For example, many of these works assume that adversaries have limited knowledge, such as being unaware of the obfuscation algorithm, lacking background data, or employing fixed inference strategies.
+Consequently, when removing these assumptions or considering a more capable adversary, their privacy guarantee breaks~\cite{al2012trackmenot,balsa2012ob, gervais2014quantifying, peddinti2010privacy}.